-If you are listening to music on your laptop and getting a call on your mobile, the headphones can automatically switch to the incoming call.
+If you listen to music on your laptop and get a call on your mobile, the headphones can automatically switch to the incoming call.

-These come with 10 hours of battery life, but I think they lasted more than than that.
-My usage is mostly music, paired with my Asus Rog Phone 3, and these lasted really long more than the Oppo Enco M31.
+These come with 10 hours of battery life, but I think they lasted more than that.
+My usage is mostly music, paired with my Asus Rog Phone 3, and these lasted really long, more than the Oppo Enco M31.

-I have a pair of wired Sennheiser Headphones that I like and the new Oppo Enco M31 that sound better than the Oneplus Wireless Z.
+I have a pair of wired Sennheiser Headphones that I like and the new Oppo Enco M31 that sounds better than the Oneplus Wireless Z.

 I was not expecting much from the Raegr (as it is not a very popular brand), but boy-o-boy, these sounded amazing.

-Unlike most wireless headphones that have a minimal sound stage – these can actually reproduce some of the Hi’s and Low’s that even the Oppo Enco M31 misses on despite having LDAC support.
+Unlike most wireless headphones with minimal sound stage, these can actually reproduce some of the Hi's and Low that even the Oppo Enco M31 misses despite having LDAC support.
 You may be aware not all music apps stream with LDAC support,

 You will notice the wide sound stage of how well these affordable headphones can produce lows, mids, and highs.